Homemade Duck Sauce recipe for a sweet, tangy orange sauce perfect for dipping Chinese takeout favorites like spring rolls and wonton chips!

 - Rice Wine Vinegar: The rice wine vinegar adds acidity that cuts through the sweetness and while bringing out the naturally sour flavor in the fruit.
 Rice wine vinegar is the same thing as rice vinegar, but it is NOT the same as rice wine!
 If you don’t have rice wine vinegar, you can use apple cider vinegar or white wine vinegar.

-Can Duck Sauce be made ahead of time?
+Can this be made ahead of time?

 Absolutely you can make Duck Sauce in advance!
-In fact, making Duck Sauce ahead of time lets the flavors really come together.
+In fact, making the sauce ahead of time lets the flavors really come together.
 Whip up a batch a day or two before you want to serve it and keep it in the fridge in a sealed container.
 You could also freeze it for later.
 Simply divide the sauce in an ice cube tray and freeze until solid.
-Store the frozen duck sauce cubes in a freezer bag.
+Store the frozen sauce cubes in a freezer bag.
 Thaw cubes in a sealed container in the fridge overnight or melt them over low heat, stir really well and serve.

-How to Serve Duck Sauce
+Ideas to Serve

 Besides being a classic condiment and dipping sauce for your favorite Asian dishes, you can use this sauce in other, creative ways like this: